-Just because your arthritis is severe enough to warrant joint replacement surgery, however, does not mean you are automatically a safe candidate for an operation.
+Just because your arthritis is severe enough to warrant joint replacement surgery, it doesn’t mean you’re automatically a safe candidate for an operation.
 There are several conditions that may make joint replacement surgery riskier, including:

-- Obesity .
-Your doctor may ask you to lose some weight before undergoing surgery, which will both lessen the risks of surgery (such as infections, bleeding, and problems with anesthesia) and give your new hip or knee a better chance of success.
+- Obesity.
+Your doctor may ask you to lose some weight before surgery, which will lessen the risks of surgery (such as infections, bleeding, and problems with anesthesia) and give your new hip or knee a better chance of success.

 - Age.
 If you’re in your 90s, your doctor may discuss with you whether or not the risks of surgery are greater than the long-term benefits you may get from a new joint.

 - Bone density.
-Severe osteoporosis needs to be considered before undergoing joint surgery.
+Severe osteoporosis needs to be considered before you get joint surgery.